QubesOS/qubes-doc/privacy/tails.md

 Running Tails in Qubes
 ============================

 Tails is the amnesic incognito live system.
-It aims are preserving privacy and anonymity.
+Its aims are preserving privacy and anonymity.

 To run Tails under Qubes:

 1. Read about [creating and using HVM qubes](https://www.qubes-os.org/doc/hvm/)

-2. Download and verify Tails from http://tails.boum.org in a qube, (saved as "/home/user/Downloads/tails.iso" on qube "isoVM" for purposes of this guide).
+2. Download and verify Tails from http://tails.boum.org in a qube, (saved as `/home/user/Downloads/tails.iso` on qube "isoVM" for purposes of this guide).

 3. Create a HVM

     - in Manager, click VM menu and select "Create VM"
     - Name the new qube - "Tails"
     - Select "HVM"
     - Configure networking
     - Click "OK" to create new HVM.

 4. Open dom0 Konsole and start Tails: